tzcorda/tzcorda.github.io/content/data.md

 The Diplomatic Outreach datasets track the bilateral diplomatic visits between countries, providing information on the direction of such visits, the level or seniority of the participants, and their identity.

 ### Italy
 This dataset includes information for the visits involving Italian Presidents, Prime Ministers, and Ministers of Foreign Affairs in 2000-2023.
 ***Cite as***: Corda, T., and Casiraghi, M. (2024).
 The party politics of diplomatic engagements: Evidence from Italy.
 Italian Political Science Review / Rivista Italiana di Scienza Politica, forthcoming.
-This dataset is also available on Harvard Dataverse at: **doi.org/10.7910/DVN/CY7Y8Z**.
+This dataset is also available on Harvard Dataverse at: **doi.org/10.7910/DVN/CY7Y8Z** (doi.org/10.7910/DVN/CY7Y8Z).
+*[See the data] (/italy)*

 Other Italy-focused datasets track more in detail: